top of page

 Dr. Martha Burk:

 It was let's say semi-gratifying.
 They waited long enough that they thought I would be out of the picture.
 But of course, I got a lot of calls and I said then and I will say now, because they let in two women, one a woman of color to their credit, yes.
 And, the one was Darla Moore, who's a good friend of Hootie's.
+It's now 2021.
+Guess how many female members they have?
+Three.

 Dusty Weis:

-Hootie Johnson passed away in 2017.
+Not long after, Hootie Johnson passed away in 2017.
 The first line in his obituary made mention of the Augusta National membership controversy.
-At the age of 79, Dr. Martha Burk say it's as much a part of her legacy but she notes that there's still work to be done on the subject of equal treatment for women.

 Dr. Martha Burk:

 I've always said this thing's going to be on my gravestone, it doesn't go away, but that's okay because it was an important thing.
-It was symbolic of how women are still and were then, discriminated both with work and at home, and there are a lot of things that we need that we still don't have.
+It was symbolic of how women are still and were then, discriminated both at work and at home, and there are a lot of things that we need that we still don't have.

 Dusty Weis: